Lieutenant Nancy Dunlap

 Holthusen has been married for 19 years and has two teenaged daughters.

 Sgt.
-Chris Karakostas has been with the Minneapolis Police Department for sixteen years.
-He has spent the past year in homicide.
-"My memory from when I was probably about eight, was that I was going to grow up and be a police officer.
-I don't have any police officers in the family.
-It's just something that I always wanted to do."
+Chris Karakostas has been with the Minneapolis Police Department for twenty-three years.
+He has spent the past 8 years in homicide.
+“My memory from when I was probably about eight, was that I was going to grow up and be a police officer.
+I don’t have any police officers in the family.
+It’s just something that I always wanted to do.”

 Objectivity is another quality Klund lists as essential to being a good investigator.
 “You have to have the ability to set aside your personal feelings,” he says.
 “However you feel about the victim or however you feel about the suspect, it’s business.
 You have to move forward.
 And you can’t get caught up in the judging.”

-Klund has been married for 22 years and has two children.
-"I told them they can't be cops," Klunds jokes.
+Klund has been married for 29 years and has two children.
 Outside of work Klund likes to hunt, fish and spend time with his family.
 He also participates in a Christian music band and sings at weddings and funerals.